grafana/agent/docs/sources/flow/config-language/components.md

 Each one has a complete reference page, so getting a component to work for you should be as easy as reading its documentation and copy/pasting from an example.

 ## Arguments and exports

 Most user interactions with components center around two basic concepts, _arguments_ and _exports_.

 * _Arguments_ are settings which modify the behavior of a component.
   They can be any number of attributes or nested unlabeled blocks, some of them being required and some being optional.
-  Any optional arguments that are not set take on their default values.
+  Any optional arguments that aren't set take on their default values.

 * _Exports_ are zero or more output values that can be referred to by other components, and can be of any River type.